Novartis signs $170 million immuno-oncology pact with Surface

 "This alliance is another building block in our strategy to develop a portfolio of programs that we believe will lead the next wave of immuno-oncology medicines," said Mark Fishman, president of Novartis's research arm, on the deal with Surface.

-The Surface programmes that Novartis is buying access to also focus on inhibitory cytokines, which help suppress immune response, and immunosuppressive metabolites that may contribute to a cancer's ability to survive.
+The Surface programs that Novartis is buying access to also focus on inhibitory cytokines, which help suppress immune response, and immunosuppressive metabolites that may contribute to a cancer's ability to survive.

 Novartis plans to test Surfaces' investigatory therapies as stand-alone monotherapies, as well as in combination with other drugs within its portfolios, the Swiss company said.